microsoft/FluidFramework/docs/content/docs/testing/telemetry.md

 ```

 - `send()`
   - The `send()` method is called by the container's telemetry system whenever a telemetry event occurs.
+This method
-This method takes in an ITelemetryBaseEvent type parameter, which is also within the `@fluidframework/common-definitions` package.
-Given this method is part of an interface, users can implement a custom telemetry logic for the container's telemetry system to execute.
+    takes in an ITelemetryBaseEvent type parameter, which is also within the `@fluidframework/common-definitions`
+    package.
+Given this method is part of an interface, users can implement a custom telemetry logic for the container's

-### Customization
+    telemetry system to execute.

+### Customizing the logger object

 In some cases you may wish to add custom attributes to the object implementing the `ITelemetryBaseLogger` interface.
+For
-For example, you may wish to handle some categories differently than others, or you may want to label categories based on the input.
+example, you may wish to handle some categories differently than others, or you may want to label categories based on
+the input.

-Regardless of your logic, `ITelemetryBaseLogger` must be implemented, and you must call the `send()` method ultimately since it is the actual method that is piped to the container's telemetry system and sends the telemetry event.
+Regardless of your logic, `ITelemetryBaseLogger` must be implemented, and you must call the `send()` method ultimately
+since it is the actual method that is piped to the container's telemetry system and sends the telemetry event.

-To see an example of building custom logic into the telemetry implementation, see the `ITelemetryLogger` interface snippets below, or in the `@fluidframework/common-definitions` package for full details.
+To see an example of building custom logic into the telemetry implementation, see the `ITelemetryLogger` interface
+snippets below, or in the `@fluidframework/common-definitions` package for full details.

 ```ts
 // @public